 Your major is normally declared no later than the close of the sophomore year.
-Students establish a major through the Academic Advisement Center.
+Students establish a major through the Office of Academic Advising and Accessibility.
 In order to graduate, you must demonstrate satisfactory knowledge and ability in your major field by earning the required course units in that field and fulfilling any other designated requirements for the major.
 No more than 18 units (or 22 for BS candidates) in any one discipline may be counted toward the 36 units required for the baccalaureate degree.
 You may complete more units only if these units exceed the 36 for graduation.
-It's up to you to schedule and sequence the necessary courses, along with help from your advisor.
+It’s up to you to schedule and sequence the necessary courses, along with help from your advisor.

 If you’d like to earn more than one majors, follow these guidelines: